On the left rotor is an 10 elements Anjo 2 meter vertical beam.

 Anjo has the double material thickness as the Tonna brand.

-On the right rotor there is an full size Ultrabeam dipole for 6-20 meters.
+On the left rotor there is an full size Ultrabeam dipole for 6-20 meters.

 According to Ultrabeam Italy and Germany.
 (WIMO) i am the first in the world that assembled this antenna.

 The brand Ultrabeam is now in hands of WIMO Germany.

 The Ultrabeam is a dynamic antenna.